_Last updated: May 2026._

 Where AceWatt is not a replacement for code calculators

 AceWatt is a business-management platform, not a code-reference or electrical calculator.
 For load calculations, conduit sizing, and NEC lookups, pair AceWatt with a dedicated calculator or reference app.
+If you need a quick web check before selecting a paid app, AceWatt also publishes free wire size, voltage drop, conduit fill, and box fill calculators for common field planning checks — see all free electrical contractor tools.

 2. Jobber — Best General Home-Service Business App